 The applicant must implement on-site best management practices (BMPs) that address common post-construction pollutants other than TSS.
-Practices used to address these pollutants can be selected from the BMP Selection Guide, Table 4.1.3-1 of the Georgia Stormwater Management Manual.
-The applicant must choose an appropriate BMP or "treatment train" (a combination of BMPs) to fully address all pollutants of concern generated on-site.
-The BMP or "treatment train" shall be designed to retain the first 1.0" of rainfall on-site or at a designated off-site treatment area to the maximum extent practicable.
-If the entire 1.0" runoff reduction standard cannot be achieved, the remaining runoff from the 1.2" rainfall event must be treated by BMPs and must result in at least 60% pollutant removal efficiency from the site run-off for each pollutant of concern.
+Practices used to address these other pollutants can be selected from the BMP Selection Guide, Table 4.1.3-1 of the Georgia Stormwater Management Manual.
+The applicant must choose an appropriate BMP or "treatment train;" that is, a combination of BMPs, to fully address all pollutants of concern generated on site.
+The BMP or "treatment train" shall be designed to retain the first 1.0" of rainfall on site or at designated off site treatment area to the maximum extent practicable.
+If the entire 1.0 inch runoff reduction standard cannon be achieved, the remaining runoff from the 1.2 inch rainfall event must be treated by BMPs to remove at least 80% of the calculated average annual post-development TSS loading from the site.
 Please refer to Section 4.1.6.1 of the Blue Book for calculating removal rates of "treatment trains."
 Should the applicant choose practices not listed in Table 4.1.3-1, documented and proven pollutant removal efficiency rates must be submitted with the proposed practice and be accepted by EPD during the application review process.
-Developments with significant parking spaces and/or highvolume traffic areas must implement BMPs addressing oiland grease as pollutants.
+Developments with significant parking spaces and/or high-volume traffic areas must implement BMPs addressing oil and grease as pollutants.
 Pollutant removal efficiencies for these oil and grease BMPs must be included in the buffer variance application.

-For major impacts under criteria (a) and (b) in Section 391-3-7-.04(2), (h), (k)1. and (k)2., in Section 391-3-7-.05 (2) and (h), (k)1. and (k)2. in Section 391-3-7-.11(2), justification must be provided and mitigation credits or preservation will be required as a substitute when water quality protection cannot be addressed on the site.
-Mitigation credits and preservation must be in accordance with the Standard Operating Procedure in Appendix B, Calculations for Buffer Credits and Preservation.
-Buffer variance requests must provide documentation that the project has avoided and minimized buffer impacts to the fullest extent practicable.
-All efforts must be made to avoid piping a stream in place.
-Alternatives such as relocation with natural channel design and buffer restoration must be included in the buffer variance application.
+For major impacts under criteria (h), (k)(1) and (k)(2), in Section 391-3-7-.05 (2) and (h), (k) (1) and (k)(2) in Section 391-3-7-.11(2), justification must be provided and mitigation credits, preservation or restoration will be required as a substitute when water quality protection cannot be addressed on the site.
+Mitigation credits, preservation and restoration must be in accordance with the Standard Operating Procedure in Appendix B, Calculations for Buffer Credits, Preservation and Restoration Activities.